sthancock/gls_planner/README.md

 # GLS Planner
+*This is currently a placeholder and will soon be updated.*

 A script to estimate the number of lidar satellites with different system characteristics needed to cover the world at a given spatial and temporal resolution.
 There is one script